SolraBizna/advent_2023/README.md

 Day 20 penance sketch: deferred.

 Part 1 was uneventful.
 I confidently jumped into part 2 with a brute force solution, then realized the problem.
 After a few hours of screwing around, I made an ER diagram of the inputs and noted the structure of the puzzle.
 After that, the solution was pretty simple.

+# Puzzle 21

+Day 21 penance sketch: deferred.

+I wasn't *sure* this could be modelled as a cellular automaton, so I used a Dijkstra-flavored algorithm to solve part 1.
+Observing the results (and, in hindsight, basic 2D math) showed me that I could.
+I went down several rabbit holes with part 2, including trying to export the problem into Golly (which couldn't handle the scale).
+I have not yet gotten the gold star for part 2.
+I don't know where the holes in my math are, so I'm going to sleep on it.